 Of course, there is also the option to follow the Glastonbury Labyrinth maze around the mount to get to the top too…This would be more of an adventure and the way pilgrims have visited for centuries!

-Top tips for visiting
+Top tips for the Glastonbury Tor walk

 - Wear a good pair of shoes – Although there is a well laid out path, it is still quite a climb so make sure you have a good pair of walking shoes with you.
 This isn’t the place for stilettos!